Go to top

 • second: the different properties of proteins are due to the order that the amino acids have been arranged in the peptide chain,

-From these 20 proteinogenic amino acids, the combinations can produce elements which can be large or small, soluble or not in various liquids, having (or not) an affinity with other chemicals, rigid or flexible, hydrophilic or not, alkaline or acidic, having an electric charge or not etc. In addition, many proteins are respond completely differently to specific stimuli, for example, one can shrink due to a change in electric potential, and another produces an electric potential when exposed to light.
+From these 20 proteinogenic amino acids, the combinations can produce elements which can be large or small, soluble in various liquids or not, having (or not) an affinity with other chemicals, rigid or flexible, hydrophilic or not, alkaline or acidic, having an electric charge or not etc. In addition, many proteins respond completely differently to specific stimuli, for example, one can shrink due to a change in electric potential, and another produces an electric potential when exposed to light.

 These properties resulted in proteins that have become important elements in the competitive game for resources: some of them contribute very significantly to strengthening the capacity of "absorption" and/or "stronger hold" of essential elements.